Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Elliptic curve families of constant j(T)- invariant

-which has Weierstrass form $y^2 = x^3 + d^2Ax+d^3B$.
-It follows that the right hand side of (\ref{twistE}) is a quadratic residue if and only if $x^3+Ax+B$ is a non-residue. \end{proof}
+has Weierstrass form $y^2 = x^3 + d^2Ax+d^3B$.
+It follows that the right hand side of (\ref{twistE}) is a quadratic residue if and only if $x^3+d^2Ax+d^3B$ is a non-residue. \end{proof}

-\begin{proof}[Proof of Proposition \ref{genj}] Note that when $T \neq 0$, half of the $T$ are quadratic residues and the other half are non-residues.
-Since the Legendre symbol is multiplicative, it follows from Lemma \ref{twist_sum} that half of the curves in the family have trace $a_{1}(p)$ and the other half have trace $-a_{1}(p)$. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:jarb}] Note that when $T \neq 0$, half of the $T$ are quadratic residues and the other half are quadratic non-residues.
+Since the Legendre symbol is multiplicative, it follows from Lemma \ref{twist_sum} that for half of the curves $E$ in the family, we have $a_E(p) = a_{\mathcal{E}(1)}(p)$, and for the other half, we have $a_E(p) = -a_{\mathcal{E}(1)}(p)$.
+This immediately yields the desired result. \end{proof}